 The FW & EG Harmer Memorial Scholarship Fund in conjunction with the Queensland Conservatorium and St John's Cathedral have established this scholarship to support the recipient to train as an Organ Scholar at St John's Cathedral under the mentorship of the Organist of St John's Cathedral.

-This scholarship is valued at approximately $10,000 pa, to be paid in two instalments.
+This scholarship is valued at approximately $10,000, to be paid in two installments.

 Can I apply?

 To be eligible you must: